Elliot-Potts/Link-Discovery/README.md

 # CDP-Discover

-A Python application to listen for CDP packets and parse them into a Flet UI.
+A Python application to listen for CDP/LLDP packets and parse them into a Flet UI.

 ## Requirements